-- 1 The results of internal audits conducted by the Internal Audit Office are regularly reported to the board of directors or at important internal meetings. - We are working to raise awareness among our officers and employees by holding in-house training sessions on basic ideas such as compliance and risk management, as well as inviting lecturers from outside the company to hold seminars. - 3 Following the indictment for violation of the Unfair Competition Prevention Act, we have implemented measures such as holding lectures on trade secrets for all officers and employees and expanding the scope of those required to sign confidentiality agreements. - The Internal Audit Office has evaluated the financial reports based on the Financial Instruments and Exchange Act, and has determined that there were no major violations during the current fiscal year and that the internal control system is being properly operated. - (5) The officers and employees of our group have no relationship with antisocial forces or individuals or groups with connections to them, and we deal with them in a resolute manner.
+- 1 The results of internal audits conducted by the Internal Audit Office are regularly reported to the board of directors or at important internal meetings. - 2 We are working to raise awareness among our officers and employees by holding in-house training sessions on basic ideas such as compliance and risk management, as well as inviting lecturers from outside the company to hold seminars. - (3) We are implementing measures such as conducting lectures on trade secrets for all officers and employees, and expanding the scope of persons required to sign confidentiality agreements. - The Internal Audit Office has evaluated the financial reports based on the Financial Instruments and Exchange Act, and has determined that there were no major violations during the current fiscal year and that the internal control system is being properly operated. - (5) The officers and employees of our group have no relationship with antisocial forces or individuals or groups with connections to them, and we deal with them in a resolute manner.